 Hi there!

-Gatlinburg TN can be considered one of the gateway towns to Great Smoky Mountains National Park.
+Gatlinburg Tennessee can be considered one of the gateway towns to Great Smoky Mountains National Park.

 This means that there are many things to do near Gatlinburg in the Smoky Mountains!